 Access and contact information

-Add information needed to access your accounts or contact people who will be affected by your estate plan to your folder as well.
+Add information needed to access your accounts or contact people who’ll be affected by your estate plan to your folder as well.
 Include the following information:

 - List of social media accounts, including login information.
 Consider including instructions for how to memorialize social media accounts.